2025 Speech-Language Pathology

-UofT is famous for its world-class research.
-Its Speech-Language Pathology program is no exception, producing cutting-edge research which continues to advance our field.
-In this edition of Research Corner, we highlight updates from a few labs, including their recent student additions, publications and presentations.
-We also focus more in depth on the work of one of our Masters students who is contributing to the field of swallowing research in head and neck cancer patients.
+The University of Toronto is famous for its world-class research.
+The Department of Speech-Language Pathology is no exception, producing cutting-edge research which continues to advance the field.
+In this edition of Research Corner, we highlight updates from labs, including their recent student additions, publications and presentations.
+We also focus more in depth on the work of one of our Masters students, who is exploring language assessment for multilingual children.

 Research Program Updates